 To make pancakes.

 - Heat a griddle to medium-high or large nonstick omelet pan over medium heat.
-Place the egg and milk in a small bowl and whisk to combine well.
+Place the egg, milk and optional vanilla extract in a small bowl and whisk to combine well.

 - Place the dry mix in a large bowl, whisk to break up any lumps, and and create a well in the center.
 Add the wet ingredients and whisk until smooth.
 The batter should be thickly pourable.